Poynting OMNI LTE antennas

 My go-to antenna for a long time has been the Wilson Wide Band Omni-Directional Marine Antenna.
 One of the main reasons besides performance is the build quality and marine mount.
 There are better antennas in terms of gain, but they have issues with mounting, quality, and longevity.
-You can read more about my testing with the Wilson and other antennas below.
+You can read more about my testing with the Wilson and other antennas in Best LTE antenna and booster for the boat.

 Poynting has been around since 2001 and is based out of South Africa with a satellite office in Germany.
 They have a bunch of different antennas and technologies, and a really cool diagram showing all of them, their purpose, frequencies, and more.
 I had used some of their equipment a few years ago, but was intrigued with their 400 series antennas.